 - 3. Administrative Departure.
-Accessory structures may exceed the gross floor area of Table 2.08. for total garage or carport space up to the necessary GFA to meet the required number of parking spaces in Article 6, provided the applicant can demonstrate a need for the space and all other requirements are met. - E. Exempted.
+Accessory structures may exceed the gross floor area of Table 2.08. for total garage or carport space up to the necessary GFA to meet the required number of parking spaces in Article 6 for multiple family dwellings, provided the applicant can demonstrate a need for the space and all other requirements are met. - E. Exempted.
 The following shall not be counted toward the number or area of permitted detached accessory structures. - 1.
-Trellises, pergolas arbors or other similar structures;

-- 2. Gazebos that are two-hundred and fifty (250) square feet in area or smaller; - 3.
-Landscape features, such as small ponds, outdoor kitchens, spas, and fire pits; - 4.
-Sport courts; - 5.
-Swimming pools or hot tubs and changing rooms that are two-hundred and fifty (250) square feet in area or smaller, - 6.
-Solar panels; - 7.
-Decks, patios; and - 8.
-Other similar structures as determined by the Village Manager or designee.

-F. Additional Accessory Structures.

-- 1. In addition to the accessory structure(s) provided for in this Section, one (1) accessory structure, such as an enclosed play structure or storage structure, of one hundred twenty (120) square feet or less and up to fourteen (14) feet high may be permitted in the rear yard on a lot with a residential use.
+Trellises, pergolas, gazebos, arbors or other similar structures without enclosed walls; - 2.
+Landscape features, such as small ponds, outdoor kitchens, spas, and fire pits; - 3.
+Outdoor sport courts; - 4.
+Above-ground swimming pools or hot tubs; - 5.
+Decks and patios that are attached to the primary residential building; and - 6.
+Other similar structures as determined by the Village Manager or designee. - F. Additional Accessory Structures. - 1.
+In addition to the accessory structure(s) provided for in this Section, one (1) accessory structure, such as an enclosed play structure or storage structure, of one hundred twenty (120) square feet or less and up to fourteen (14) feet high may be permitted in the rear yard on a lot with a residential use.
 A setback of at least three (3) feet from any lot line shall be provided. - 2.
 For community gardens and other similar uses, one (1) accessory structure of one hundred twenty (120) square feet or less and up to fourteen (14) feet high may be erected for storage of supplies and materials related to the use.
 An additional structure of the same size and height may be added for properties exceeding three (3) acres.
 The structure(s) shall meet all setback requirements of the Zone District. - 3.
 Temporary accessory structures such as tents and canopies, in addition to existing, permanent accessory buildings and structures may be permitted for a period of thirty (30) days, unless granted an extension by the Zoning Board of Appeals.

-G. Prohibited Structures.

-- 1. No accessory structure shall be constructed with a tubular frame construction or with canvas, plastic film, or similar exterior material that does not provide long-term durability. - 2.
-No mobile home, trailer, vehicle, tank, boat, container, pod, railroad car, dumpster, barrels, crate, furniture, tent, junk object or salvage materials or similar items shall be used as an accessory structure or storage structure. - 3.
+- G. Prohibited Structures. - 1.
+No accessory structure shall be constructed with a tubular frame construction or with canvas, plastic film, or similar exterior material that does not provide long-term durability. - 2.
+No mobile home, trailer, vehicle, tank, boat, container, pod, railroad car, dumpster, barrels, crate, furniture, tent, junk object or salvage materials or similar items shall be used as an accessory structure. - 3.
 Living or sleeping quarters, temporary or permanent, in an accessory structure or other building, travel trailer, motor home or other recreation vehicle, auto chassis, boat or portable building, are prohibited.